 IMPORTANT: When preparing a print job to the color printer, always check the paper size before sending!

-For example, in Chrome on a Mac: File > Print > Change > color-20cents > More settings > Paper size > Letter
+- In Chrome on a Mac: File > Print > Change > color-20cents > More settings > Paper size > Letter

-Contactless Print Release NEW Fall 2020!
+Contactless Print Release

-There is an exciting update to printing for Fall 2020!
-We are piloting a contactless release option this fall.
 If you have a smartphone or tablet, bring it to the printer and follow the signs to scan the QR code and release your job when it's your turn.

-When you arrive at any release station, you will now have the option to scan a QR Code with your mobile device, and in the Papercut webpage that loads, sign in with your Wellesley College credentials to see your print jobs ready to be released!
+When you arrive at any release station, you have the option to scan a QR Code with your mobile device, and in the Papercut webpage that loads, sign in with your Wellesley College credentials to see your print jobs ready to be released!

 - You will need to be on the Wellesley Secure WiFi network.